nateislas/synqui-sdk/docs/CONTRIBUTING.md

 ## Thank You

-Thank you for contributing to the CognitionFlow SDK!
+Thank you for contributing to the Vaquero SDK!
 Your contributions help make the project better for everyone.